 Owning these unapologetic films was my first act of rebellion.

-Speaking about the history of horror cinema on the Evolution of Horror podcast, cult film luminary Kim Newman said something that, for me, captures the wider appeal of the genre to queer audiences:
+Genre luminary Kim Newman said something – when guesting on the Evolution of Horror podcast about the history of horror – that, for me, captures the wider appeal of the genre to queer audiences:

 “It’s a genre that was named by its enemies… It was called ‘horror’ by people who wanted to suppress it…”Kim Newman.

 Sound familiar?
-Of course, as social acceptance of both queers & horrror cinema has evolved, so must one’s sense of what remains genuinely queer & transgressive.
-In this context, watching badly-behaved genre movies becomes a ritual of rebellion, a canary in the coal mine of “good taste” (2).
+Of course, as social acceptance of both queers & horror cinema has evolved, so must one’s sense of what remains genuinely transgressive.
+Watching badly-behaved genre movies has become my ritual of rebellion, a canary in the coal mine of “good taste” (2).

 As Blossom Lefcourt puts it when writing about the big-busted films of Doris Wishman: